driedpampas/realme-8-megaguide/readme.md

 4. Unlock the bootloader using command `python mtk da seccfg unlock`, the output should look like this
    <p align="center"><img src="https://i.imgur.com/Su8RtHk.png"></p>

    **After this, turn on your phone.
-First boot will take up to 5-20 minutes.
-Don't panic.**
+First boot will take around 5-20 minutes.**

    **You will see `dm-verity corruption` and `orange state` warnings.
+Press the *Power Button* to continue.
 These are normal and will be patched later in the guide.**

 5. Your bootloader is now unlocked.